alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 ![backpropogationgif]

+Here is a more detailed depiction of how the small change in weight add's through the chain to affect the final cost.

+![backpropogationgif2]

 Now we have the chain rule, we can calculate how a small change in weight is going to change the Cost.
 This is for a single link.
 Like this there are lot of links from one layer to the next.

-This calculated number signifies how much a small nude in the weight of a connection changes the output weight.
+This calculated number signifies how much a small nudge in the weight of a connection changes the output weight.

+Basically this is the **gradient** of the Loss function or Cost function with respect to the weight of the network for a single input output example

 Neurons that fire togehter, wire together.

-Now we decrease or increase the wieight to reduce the cost, and this is done by gradient descent.
+This is the sort of adage that is going on behind here.
+Basically the links that are contributing more to the cost change are adjusted more compared to those that are contributing less.

-We now adjust the weights in each layer in Propotion to how each layers weight affects the Cost function. (the propotion is what we calcualted by chain rule)
+We now adjust the weights in each layer in propotion to how each layers weight affects the Cost function. (the propotion is what we calcualted by chain rule)

+$$

+  W^l_{new} = W^l_{old} - learningRate* \delta C_0/ \delta w^l

+$$

 And that's it folks, backpropogation demystified.